timoteipalade/StateAnimator/README.md

 "+" denotes composition.

 We need a way to encapsulate this information.
 What is there to encapsulate?
-First, the information about each __Subviews__ for a certain __View__ state.
+First, the information about each __Subview__ for a certain __View__ state.
 And then the information about a __View__ state.

-I chose to encapsulate the information about a __Subviews__ in a 'Transition' struct:
+I chose to encapsulate the information about a __Subview__ in a 'Transition' struct:

 ```swift
 struct Transition {